GPRS General Packet Radio Service Tutorial

 What is GPRS? - benefits

-GPRS technology brings a number of benefits for users and network operators alike.
+GPRS technology brings a number of benefits for users and network operators alike over the basic GSM system.
 It was widely deployed to provide a realistic data capability via cellular telecommunications technology.

 - Speed: One of the headline benefits of GPRS technology is that it offers a much higher data rate than was possible with GSM.
 Rates up to 172 kbps are possible, although the maximum data rates realistically achievable under most conditions will be in the range 15 - 40 kbps.